Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/03-amis-management.md

 - change the instance type: click on **Actions** at the top, then on **Instance settings**, and then on **Change instance type**.
 A new page will appear where you will be able to change the instance type --- save the changes
 - restart the instance.

-## Other scripts that maight help you create AMIs
+## Other scripts that may help you create AMIs
 When you downloaded the Scripts that create and manage instances, you also you downloaded other scripts that we regularly use to create AMIs (configure instances to-become-AMIs), namely:

 - `cpfromInstance.sh`